 The checked off permissions in the image above are the ones used by pre-bill approval.

-- Has Timekeeper Approval on Pre-Bills With Their Time: This is used with the pre-bill approval setting "Enable Timekeepers to Approve Pre-bills With Their Time On It" See below for more details on how this works.
+- Has Timekeeper Approval on Pre-Bills With Their Time: This is used with the pre-bill approval setting "Enable Timekeepers to Approve Pre-bills With Their Time On It".
+See below for more details on how this works.

 - Final Approve Pre-bills without Timekeeper Approval: This permission is also used with "Enable Timekeepers to Approve Pre-bills With Their Time On It".
 See below for more details on this feature.

-Timekeeper Approval on Pre-Bills With Their Time:
+Timekeeper Approval on Pre-Bills with Their Time:

 How it works

-The only additions to workflows are two checkboxes for user actions on bills.
-"Approval Action" and "Final Approval" action.
-"Approval Action" is what marks the bill to appear on the pre-bill approval page.
-"Final Approval" is the approval action that moves the pre-bill from pending approval to approval on the pre-bill page.
-"Final Approval" is a type of approval action so you do not need to check both of them.
+There are only two workflow options that can be selected to adjust user actions on bills – "Approval" action and "Final Approval" action.
+"Approval Action" marks the bill to appear on the pre-bill approval page.
+"Final Approval" moves the pre-bill from pending approval to approval on the pre-bill page.
+Note: "Final Approval" is a type of approval action, so you do not need to check them both.

-A node can only have a single approval action in it. but you can have multiple nodes with a Final Approval action.
+A node can only have a single approval action in it, but you can have multiple nodes with a "Final Approval" action.
 A pre-bill that has been final approved can still be viewed in pre-bill approval and can be approved again.
-If a user action is set to use a user lookup field that is blank the workflow will move to the next node skipping the approval.
+If a user action is set to use a user lookup field that is blank, the workflow will move to the next node thus skipping the approval.